harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Variable assignment and initialization

 ### Variable assignment
 - After a variable has been defined, a value can be given to the variable by using the `=` operator.
-This process is called an **assignment**, and the `=` operator is called the **assignment operator**.
+This process is called an <mark class="hltr-trippy">assignment</mark>, and the `=` operator is called the <mark class="hltr-trippy">assignment operator</mark>.
 	- Example: `int width; width = 5;`
 - By default, assignment copies the value on the right-hand side of the `=` operator to the variable on the left-hand side of the operator.
-This is called **copy assignment**.
+This is called <mark class="hltr-trippy">copy assignment</mark>.

 ### Initialization
-- The process of specifying an initial value for an object is called **initialization**.
+- The process of specifying an initial value for an object is called <mark class="hltr-trippy">initialization</mark>.
 - Definition and assignment can be combined into one with initialization.
 	- Example: `int width = 5;`
-- The syntax used to initialize an object is called an **initializer**
+- The syntax used to initialize an object is called an <mark class="hltr-trippy">initializer</mark>

 ### Different forms of initialization
 - There are 6 basic ways to initialize variables in C++: